 2. BE CONSISTENT – This is very important for two reasons.
 Firstly, posting regularly will help your SEO.
 The more you write the more you will be seen, plain and simple.
 Secondly, if you do have fans then you don’t want to keep them waiting weeks between posts.
 People have short attention spans and so unless you are an established blogger you cannot afford to lose momentum.

-I post 1-2 times a day.
-I mix it up with a recipes, travel posts and the occasional how-to post.
-I will sometimes write heartfelt posts but generally speaking they are a rarity.
+I post 2-3 times a week.
+I mix it up with how-to’s, tips and stories about motherhood.
 That is just my style though, remember – find YOUR voice.

 3. SOCIAL MEDIA – Join ALL of the networks, that way you will target different audiences.

-Twitter– A year ago I did not understand Twitter at all, I didn’t see the point!
-Now it is my favourite social media platform.
-I started off with 0 followers in May 2014 and now have over 7800.
+Twitter– I started off with 0 followers in May 2014 and now have over 16k.
 When I tweet a link to my post then there are thousands of people who can potentially see it and RT it.
 The more followers you have the higher percentage will see it in the waterfall of their feed.

 Tweet posts out a minimum of 3 times a day using Social Oomph, that way you will hit different people at different times.
 I post mine over the course of a week so a post gets maximum exposure.

 Pinterest- This is such an underused tool in blogging!
-Pinterest has over 48.7M users and they are all potential fans of your blog!
+Pinterest has millions of users and they are all potential fans of your blog!
 Every time you publish a post you should pin it to your Pinterest profile.
 I have written about it in more detail here so go take a look.